arnavsuman/BankBranchAPI/README.md

 ---

 ## RUNNING TESTS
-Tests are located in the tests/ directory.  test file: test_api.py
+Tests are located in the bankbranchapi/tests/test_api.py

 ### To run tests: